Large whale tail coming out of water with zodiac and Antarctica icebergs behind it

 Time.
 Rough seas.
 There are many reasons to fly to Antarctica, skipping the customary sea crossing of the Drake Passage.
 This Antarctic Express: Fly the Drake cruise shaves up to 100 hours off your trip, flying directly from southern Chile to King George Island in the South Shetlands.
 This quick 3-hour flight crossing won’t reduce the scale of your adventure—you’ll first experience breathtaking aerial views then join the ship with camera ready to spot wildlife and ice while exploring the Antarctic Peninsula.
 Beaches dotted with leopard seals and penguins give way to icy plateaus with snowcapped mountains looming behind.
 Cruise in a Zodiac in search of whales, search the skies for seabirds and perhaps paddle amongst blue icebergs.

-Read on for details about this trip, or learn more about AdventureSmith’s Antarctica cruises and trips to Antarctica, including even more ways to fly the Drake Passage.
+Read on for details about this trip, or learn more about AdventureSmith’s Antarctic Circle Cruises, Antarctica cruises, trips to Antarctica, including even more Antarctica fly cruises.

 Itinerary